 We are able to provide most of your needed ultrasound services in our offices.
-The ultrasounds performed in our office are reviewed by the Radiologists at Prentice Women’s Hospital.
+The ultrasounds performed in our office are reviewed by the Radiologists at Prentice Women’s Hospital or specialists in Medical imaging.
 Patients insured with United Health Care are required to obtain an order for the necessary ultrasound and schedule at the hospital.

 Using state of the art ultrasound equipment, you can share in the experience of seeing your baby grow and mark the milestones in their development as your pregnancy progresses.
 Obstetrical ultrasounds are usually done vaginally until after 10 weeks and are done with an empty bladder.